trvrb/sismid/selection/mutation-drift-selection-exercise.md

 python mutation-drift-selection.py
 ```

+This will output the file `fig_mutation_drift_selection.png` that can be examined locally.
 Again, you might try increasing `generations` to something greater than 1000 to get a better feel for equilibrium divergence and diversity, say `--generations 2500`.
 In this case, it may be easier to not plot the haplotype trajectories, using `--summary`, like so:

 ```
 python mutation-drift-selection.py --generations 2500 --summary